Azure/acr-cli/README.md

 #### Untagged flag

 To delete all the manifests that do not have any tags linked to them, the `--untagged` flag should be set.
+The manifest cleanup respects the same `--ago` cutoff that is used for tag deletions, so recently-untagged images that are newer than the configured age threshold are preserved.

 ```sh
 acr purge \